 The shaft lock button that is on the handpiece allows you to have easy access to accessory changes.
 It also works on multiple projects, such as sanding and sharpening.
 The quick-connect feature makes you attach your Dremel rotary tool.

 The cable is flexible and long enough to give you a comfortable experience during use.
 The compact-sized tool comes with high performance and every detail for projects.
 The cable system is flexible, and that improves mobility.
 That covers the advantages that come with a cordless tool.

-The grip built is comfortable to use for long hours.
-The rotary tool is easy to hold since it does not slip.
-It is compatible with multiple rotary tools, and these include the 4000, 3000, 800, and 200, and user-friendly.
+The grip built is comfortable for long hours, and the rotary tool is easy to hold since it does not slip.
+It is compatible with multiple rotary tools, including the 4000, 3000, 800, and 200, and user-friendly.

 It is ideal for sanding, grinding, cutting, and polishing.
 There is a need for lubrication after every 25 to 30 hours of use for better performance.
 The rotary tool comes with high-tech fingertip control that rotates at high speeds and works on any surface.

 It sands and polishes material with ease, and the design makes it precise.
 It is slender, and that is why it works on tight spaces and corners.
 You have the creative freedom that breeds beautiful designs.
 Dremel expressed its commitment to quality in the Flex Shaft.
 It is sturdy, and that prolongs its life.